 This type of fork is suitable for you to scoop ice cream and dig into hard ice cream while consuming it.
 These ice cream forks are sometimes mentioned as sporks; however, they are slightly different from each other.

 If you look at the appearance, it’s difficult for you to distinguish an ice cream fork from a spork.
 They are very similar.
 The only gap between them is the material.
 While an ice cream fork is mostly made of silver, a spork is primarily a product of wood or plastic.

 20. Fondue Fork

 If you are serving a fondue pot, you will almost certainly require a fondue fork.
-A fondue fork plays a crucial role in assisting you in cooking food.
-You frequently need this fork to dip your meat, fruit, or bread into a fondue fork.
+It plays a crucial role in assisting you in cooking this type of food.
+You frequently need this fork to dip your meat, fruit, or bread into a fondue.